droptable461/Project-Project-Management/Website/README.txt

 	-Next, type the project name in the "Project Title" text box -Lastly, type a description of project in the text box underneath "What is the description of the project?"
 	-When you are done, click "Submit"
-	-Refresh the page after submit and a button should be displayed on the side navigation bar with the name of your project you just submitted (ex: testProj3)
+	-Refresh the page after submit and a button should be displayed on the side navigation bar with the name of your project you just submitted (ex: testProj2 which may already be displayed in the side nav depending on what username is used)

 In the my projects page (adding a task):
 	-To add a task, simply click the "Add Task" button